soupfly/klondike_game/README.md

 # klondike_game
-A solitare game I'm making from scratch
+A solitare game using the Love2d framework

+I always wanted to make a solitare game from scratch and this is the project.
+All the graphics were made by me using open source software such as Inkscape and Gimp.